top of page

 ""

 The bus was used by only 12% of participants.
-These statistics, would be the same today.
-If anything has changed, it will be that there are now even more cars and lorries on the road!
+Mostly likely these statistics, would be the same today.
+If anything passenger numbers may have declined further.
+There are certainly more cars and lorries on the A913 passing through Newburgh.

 Bus shelter in Newburgh